microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 [`InteractableThemeBase.Reset`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.Reset)

-Directs the theme to reset any modified properties back to their original values that were set on the Host GameObject when this theme engine was initialized.
+Directs the theme to reset any modified properties back to their original values that were set on the host GameObject when this theme engine was initialized.

 ### Custom theme engine example